adammacleod/dot-for-dbt/development_plans/0001-isolated-builds.md

-# Development Plan 0001: Commit Isolated Schemas for dbt Builds
+# Development Plan 0001: Isolated Builds

-Status: Proposed
+Status: Complete

 ## Context

-This plan outlines the implementation of commit-isolated schemas for dbt builds, as described in [ADR 0001: Commit Isolated Schemas for dbt Builds](../adr/0001-commit-isolated-schemas.md).
+This plan outlines the implementation of commit-isolated schemas for dbt builds, as described in [ADR 0001: Isolated Builds](../adr/0001-isolated-builds.md).
 The goal is to enable reproducible, isolated dbt builds for any git commit, supporting advanced workflows such as model diffing, robust deployments, and historical analysis.

 ## Goals